Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Common mistakes that make TOU more expensive

-- Not changing routines (usage stays in peak hours)
+- Not changing routines (usage stays in peak hours above the cap rate)

 - Ignoring standing charges when comparing monthly cost

-- Assuming Economy 7 helps everyone — it often needs higher night usage to win
+- Assuming Economy 7 helps everyone — it often needs high night usage to win

 - Forgetting seasonal behaviour (more evening usage in winter)